 A traffic signal installed at the right location can improve the flow traffic and reduce accident.
 However, a traffic signal placed unnecessarily or for the convenience of a few will be a source of danger and annoyance for all who use the intersection: pedestrians and drivers alike.

 The Traffic Engineering Department conducts traffic signal studies at intersections around the City of Amarillo on a regular basis using the guidelines discussed above.
 If you feel there is an intersection which may benefit from traffic signal control, please call us at (806)378-4218 or email us.
-You may also visit our offices in Room 204 of City Hall at 509 E. 7th Ave, or write us at P.O.
+You may also visit our offices on the 2nd floor of the Simms Municipal Building at 808 S. Buchanan St., or write us at P.O.
 Box 1971, Amarillo, Texas, 79105-1971.

 A Public Awareness Program